 Performative Drawing Series

-In the Performative Drawing series, each drawing is an improvised performance whose duration is complete when my gestures meet physical exhaustion (around 2-3 minutes).
-The full body is engaged, but my eyes are blindfold, so that I am disassociated from any visual control over the drawing process.
-The final drawing brings together: the mark making implement and the way it is held; the paper surface and location in the performance space; my psychological response to the moment.
-This approach to drawing is part of an ongoing exploration into the relationship between the visual and the auditory, with particular reference to music performance: its visual form or written music notation, the performance of music as improvisation and the physical and psychological moment of performance experience by the soloist on the concert platform.
+This approach to drawing is part of ongoing research into the relationship between the visual and the auditory, with particular reference to music performance: its visual form or written music notation, the performance of music as improvisation and the physical and psychological moment of performance experienced by the soloist on the concert platform.

 graphite, paper